yao-jz/ZeroSwap/README.md

 1. How to index multi-dimensional arrays in the client circuit?
 2. Can we get the reference of elements in the array and change them?

+## Error Message

+1. The client circuit must have a addToCallback function, otherwise it will have an error message throw new Error("Could not find import name");